Parents & Family

 Yes!
 All courses taken while studying abroad on a Education Abroad Office approved program will earn ISU transfer credit.
 In order to receive credit, students must be accepted by the Education Abroad Office and participating in a program run through ISU.

 What types of courses are available?

 Courses vary among universities.
 Most classes can be used to fulfill general education requirements and/or major/minor-specific courses.
-Students should consult with their Academic Advisor as well as their Study Abroad Advisor to determine appropriate courses and how they fit into their plan of study.
+Students should consult with their Academic Advisor as well as their Education Abroad Advisor to determine appropriate courses and how they fit into their plan of study.